akhilravi824/Copyright/README.md

 GOOGLE_ALERTS_API_KEY=your-api-key
 BRANDMENTIONS_API_KEY=your-api-key
 ```

+`CLIENT_URL` should point at the primary frontend origin, while `ADDITIONAL_ALLOWED_ORIGINS` accepts a comma-separated list of
+secondary domains (such as Vercel preview URLs) that should be granted CORS access without requiring another deploy.

 To enable AI-enhanced insights on the reverse image search page, set `ENABLE_AI_REVERSE_IMAGE_SUMMARY=true` and provide a
 valid `OPENAI_API_KEY`.
 You can connect to Azure OpenAI or compatible services by overriding `OPENAI_BASE_URL` and optionally